mkumm/mkumm_blog/content/now/single-blade-shaving/index.md

 Merkur Mk34c Double Edge Razor
 {{</lead>}}

-## Context
+## My Shave

-I think everyone understands that 5-blade razors and the prices they charge are pretty silly.
-After getting bombarded by social media adds for a simple (but expensive) single-blade razor, I started to look around.
-Found this little gem for about 1/3 of the price of the "social media ads" on Amazon [Merkur Mk34c Razor](https://www.amazon.com/dp/B002A8JO1Q).
+A year ago I started to see adds in my social media feeds for a single-blade razor that looked pretty good, but the price sounded high.
+Found this little gem for about 1/3 of the price of the advertised blade on Amazon [Merkur Mk34c Razor](https://www.amazon.com/dp/B002A8JO1Q) and I love it.

-## 1 Year Later

-Still using my razor six times a week and enjoying the morning shave.
-Hard to communicate what is so satisfying about it, but if you haven't shaved with a basic safety blade, give a try!
-You may really enjoy it and end up saving a lot of money!

-By the way, these blades ([Astra blades](https://www.amazon.com/dp/B001QY8QXM) ) are less than $10 for a 100.
-Not even close to running out yet.
+I really enjoy the feeling of shaving with a single blade again.
+You start to understand why they used to call shaving a "scrape" - in a good way.
+For blades I use [Astra blades](https://www.amazon.com/dp/B001QY8QXM) which run about 8 cents each.